-4.1.5 The reasons for the rise of China in the export market are:
+- 4.1.5 The reasons for the rise of China in the export market are: - Financial Sops Chinese manufacturers are given export subsidies, social security subsidies and access to financing at rates below 6% per annum - the combination of these three factors gives Chinese companies an estimated 24% pricing advantage over their Indian counterparts.

-- Financial Sops Chinese manufacturers are given export subsidies, social security subsidies and access to financing at rates below 6% per annum the combination of these three factors gives Chinese companies a 24% pricing advantage over their Indian counterparts. - Access to Key Raw Material Chinese manufacturers have access to key raw materials at subsidised prices.
-These raw materials are banned for export from China, whereas no such restrictions are applicable in India. - ► Non-Reciprocal Market Access In tenders issued by Chinese national power companies such as the State Grid of China, Southern Power Grid of China and the Chinese Provincial Utilities, foreign companies, including Indian, cannot participate directly, as they need a local presence.
-No such conditions exist in India. - Easy Acceptance of Performance Certificates Indian utilities accept performance certificates issued by Chinese utilities and do not insist on certification by reputed international agencies.
+- Access to Key Raw Materials Chinese manufacturers have access to key raw materials at subsidised prices.
+These raw materials are banned for export from China, whereas no such restrictions are applicable in India. - Non-Reciprocal Market Access In tenders issued by Chinese national power companies such as the State Grid of China, Southern Power Grid of China and the Chinese Provincial Utilities, foreign companies, including Indian, cannot participate directly, as they need a local presence.
+No such conditions exist in India. - Easy Acceptance of Performance Certificates - Indian utilities accept performance certificates issued by Chinese utilities and do not insist on certification by reputed international agencies.
+There is no way in which Indian customers can verify the same.